Damon Gameau

-Damon Gameau is an Australian actor, director, and producer, known for his documentaries That Sugar Film and 2040.
-Gameau has also appeared in a number of award-winning TV shows and films, such as Love My Way, The Tracker and Balibo.
+Damon Gameau (born 1982) is an Australian actor, director, and producer, known for his documentaries That Sugar Film and 2040.
+Gameau has also appeared in a number of award-winning TV shows and films, such as Love My Way, The Tracker, and Balibo.

+Early life

+Damon Gameau was born in 1982 and was and raised in Adelaide, Australia.
+In 1997, he attended National Institute of Dramatic Art (NIDA).